Thierry Breton: Career in business

 Breton began his career in 1979 as a teacher of IT and Mathematics at the Lycée Français de New York as part of his military service through cooperation.
 In 1981 he created Forma Systems, a systems-analysis and software-engineering company of which he became CEO until 1986.

-In 1986 Breton became adviser to the French Ministry of Education and Research René Monory and designed open-air science and technology theme park Futuroscope.
+In 1986 Breton became adviser to the French Minister of Education and Research René Monory and designed open-air science and technology theme park Futuroscope.
 From 1990 to 1993, he was managing director of CGI Group, a global information technology company.

 Groupe Bull

 In 1993, the French government hired Breton to help turn around troubled national computer maker Groupe Bull.
-As second in command, he managed to restructure the stock-market listed company and became in 1996 Vice-President of the board of directors.
+As second in command, he managed to restructure the stock-market listed company and in 1996 became Vice-President of the board of directors.
 He is widely credited with pulling Bull from the edge of bankruptcy.

 Thomson

 In 1997, the French government named Breton chairman and CEO of Thomson Multimedia, a state-owned consumer-electronics company that was on the verge of collapse.
 A year before France's prime minister Alain Juppé unsuccessfully tried to sell the company to South Korea–based Daewoo for a single franc.

 Breton made stock offerings to generate cash and diversified the company's businesses, figuring that consumer-electronics products were not high-end enough to consistently earn profits over the long term.
 Breton involved Thomson in interactive television, electronic publishing, and the Internet, as well as the higher-margin business of digital film-editing services.
 Thomson began manufacturing televisions with built-in software to run the electronic reference.

 Thomson's new ventures instilled investors with renewed confidence in the company and allowed Breton to attract big name companies such as Microsoft, Alcatel-Lucent, NEC, and the DirecTV division of Hughes Electronics.
 By 1999 Thomson was turning a $230 million profit on sales of $6.5 billion.
 By the time Breton left in 2002, revenues had increased by more than 80 percent and Thomson was outperforming Sony, Matsushita, and Philips, its major consumer-electronics competitors.

 He was named Honorary President of the company in September 2002 following his departure for France Télécom.